What qualifies as a club and how to apply for a club premises certificate

 - supply or alcohol to members and their guests

-- regulated entertainment which may include plays, films, indoor sporting events, boxing or wrestling entertainment, live music, recorded music, performance of dancing, anything of a similar description to live music, recorded music or performance of dance
+- regulated entertainment which may include plays, films, indoor sporting events, boxing or wrestling entertainment, live music (or anything of a similar description to live music), recorded music, performance of dance

 We can only process applications where the club is located in our area.

 To apply for a Club Premises Certificate you'll need to provide: